Deal, New Jersey: Roads and highways

 As of May 2010, the borough had a total of 18.57 mi of roadways, of which 17.11 mi were maintained by the municipality, 0.00 mi by Monmouth County and 1.46 mi by the New Jersey Department of Transportation.

-Route 7 is the only state highway serving Deal directly.
+Route 71, Norwood Ave., is the only state highway serving Deal directly—much of which is a divided road with a median.
 However, several other highways are accessible in neighboring towns, including Route 35, Route 18, Route 66, and the Garden State Parkway.

 Public transportation

 NJ Transit provides local bus transportation on the 837 route.
-NJ Transit service on the North Jersey Coast Line is available at the Allenhurst and Elberon stations.
+NJ Transit train service is available at the Allenhurst and Elberon stations on the North Jersey Coast Line.